-Requirements for Geologist Certification - Frequently Asked Questions
+Requirements for Geologist Licensing - Frequently Asked Questions

 - Q1.
-Where can I find an application for certification as a geologist?
+Where can I find an application for licensure as a geologist?

 - Q2.
-Who needs to be certified as a geologist?
+Who needs to be licensed as a geologist?

 - Q3.
-What are the requirements for certification?
+What are the requirements for licensing?

 - Q4.
-Is an examination required for certification?
+Is an examination required for licensure?

 - Q5.
 Is there a study guide for the national examination?